This post was originally published on August 8, 2019 and has been updated based on recent events.

 Federal law stipulates that service and support dogs must be permitted to travel with their owners in the cabin of an airplane.
-Earlier this week, the laws were clarified after one airline banned a specific dog breed as a service or support animal on all its flights.
+In August 2019, the laws were clarified after one airline banned a specific dog breed as a service or support animal on all its flights.

 A Service or a Problem?